 Supporting the Fondation Napoléon

-A registered charity (Reconnue d’utilité publique par décret du 12 novembre 1987), the Fondation Napoléon is an active participant in the preservation of Napoleonic heritage, and the promotion of historical knowledge and understanding of the two French empires.
+The Fondation Napoléon is a registered charity (Reconnue d’utilité publique by a decree dated 12 November, 1987).
+As such it is an active participant in the preservation of Napoleonic heritage and in the promotion of historical knowledge and the understanding of the two French empires.

 Supporting us also gives rise to tax benefits (for taxpayers in France – for US taxpayers, please contact us).

 Whether you are a private individual or a company, your donations to the Fondation go through simple procedures and result in tax benefits.

 For individuals paying tax in France, donations known as ‘manual donations’, meaning direct payments to the Fondation Napoléon in cash, cheque or bank transfer, result in an income tax reduction of 66% of the amount of the donations, with donations limited to 20% of the donor’s taxable annual revenue.
 If the amount of the donation exceeds this limit, there is the possibility of spreading the tax benefit over five years.
 The Fondation Napoléon provides a tax receipt which should be sent with your tax return.